ASP.NET Core

 FluentValidation is a server-side library and does not provide any client-side validation directly.
 However, it can provide metadata which can be applied to the generated HTML elements for use with a client-side framework such as jQuery Validate in the same way that ASP.NET’s default validation attributes work.

 To make use of this metadata you’ll need to install the separate FluentValidation.AspNetCore package.
 Instructions for installing and using this package can be found on its project page here.
+Note that this package is no longer supported, but is still available to use.

 Alternatively, instead of using client-side validation you could instead execute your full server-side rules via AJAX using a library such as FormHelper.
 This allows you to use the full power of FluentValidation, while still having a responsive user experience.